Will CBD Oil Fail a Drug Test?

-Mexico’s government understands that CBD isn’t a danger to public health.
+Mexico’s government understands the potential of this cannabinoid.
 Therefore, they’re striving to make CBD more accessible to their citizens.
 To this day, in Mexico, medical cannabis patients continue to be stigmatized for consuming this alternative form of medicine.
 However, the stigma is slowly disappearing and becoming less intense.

 In general, there’s a clear distinction between medical and recreational cannabis and the usage of Cannabidiol.
 HempMeds’ President Elizalde stated the following about CBD usage and its classification as a supplement in Mexico: “Nobody buys CBD to get high, nobody buys it to try to abuse it, and the only thing that will happen if it’s scheduled as a controlled substance is that it will become a black-market drug.
 But, it’s not a drug.
 It’s a supplement.”

 In the future, Mexico and HempMeds Latin America will have more medicines that contain CBD.
 However, it won’t be limited to only medicines.
-Instead, CBD will be sold in the form of lotions, supplements, and vitamins like Vitamin C. This way, people can have more access to natural forms of medicine.
+Instead, CBD will be sold in the form of lotions, supplements, and vitamins like Vitamin C. This way, people can have more access to natural forms.
 With time, in Mexico, CBD will be treated like over-the-counter vitamins instead of as a drug.

 On another note, the regulation of CBD as a medicine would limit the quantity of products out there for people to purchase.
 Also, most likely, only one or two pharmaceutical companies will be able to sell CBD as a medicine by prescription.
 Currently, Poway-based Medical Marijuana Inc. is the only company that allows Mexicans to get legal permits to import CBD and CBD products with a doctor’s prescription.